5G-ERA/docs/README.md

 **Example 2:**
 ```
 I want to give the best possible resources to my mobile robots.
-Although, there the answer is not fixed.
+Although, there the resources and connectivity means are not known.
 It could be either 5G or WiFi; either Local Edge or Remote Cloud; either eMBB or URLLC slice.

 Problem: The task is cumbersome and completely out of my knowledge.
 At the end, I just use VPN and hard code everything to the robot.